jkehm/Wake-County-Housing/README.md

 # Overview of the topic and our Data:
 #### Introduction
-Our team members are all from the Raleigh area, or currently reside there.
-We all wanted to work on something that is personal to us, and something we can relate to.
-The housing market in general has been nothing short of hectic the last few years and Raleigh is one of the most rapidly growing cities in the United States.
+Our team interest is to work on something that is personal to us, and something we can relate to.
+With that in mind, our team members are all from a city in Wake County, or currently reside there.
+For those not familiar with Wake County, it contains North Carolina's capital city, Raleigh, as well as other popular cities Cary, Apex, Holly Springs, and Morrisville.
+The housing market has been nothing short of hectic the last few years and Raleigh is one of the most rapidly growing cities in the United States.
 The team is curious to see if this rapid growth has been reflected in the housing market, and if we can offer some insight to the people moving to the Triangle.

 #### The Data
 This dataset was pulled from the Wake County Government website.
 Which can be found [here](https://www.wake.gov/departments-government/tax-administration/data-files-statistics-and-reports/real-estate-property-data-files).